-The Foundation provides travel, lodging, and meals for immediate survivors of fallen firefighters being honored.
-This allows survivors to participate in Family Day sessions conducted by trained grief counselors and in the private and public tributes.
+The Foundation provides travel, lodging, and meals for immediate family members of fallen firefighters being honored.
+This allows families to participate in Family Day sessions conducted by trained grief counselors and in the private and public tributes.

-When a firefighter dies in the line of duty, the Foundation provides survivors with a place to turn.
-Families receive emotional assistance through a Fire Service Survivors Network, which matches survivors with similar experiences and circumstances.
+When a firefighter dies in the line of duty, the Foundation provides their families with a place to turn.
+Families receive emotional assistance through a Fire Hero Family Support Network, which matches family members with similar experiences and circumstances.
 Families receive a quarterly newsletter and specialized grief publications.
-Our website provides extensive information on survivor benefits, Foundation programs, and other resources.
+Our website provides extensive information on benefits, Foundation programs, and other resources.

 Spouses, life partners, children, and stepchildren of fallen firefighters are eligible for scholarship assistance for education and job training costs.